 In watching the COVID-19 crisis and the enduring Black Lives Matter protests across the US, I keep thinking about earthquakes.

-Not because earthquakes are violent and destructive — though they are, as is the COVID pandemic.
+Not because earthquakes are violent and destructive — though they are, as are the COVID-19 pandemic and systemic racism.
 And not because earthquakes tell us a lot about the relative resilience of our communities, with some buildings reduced to rubble and others left standing.

 Both of those aspects of earthquakes are very relevant to the COVID-19 pandemic and the pandemic of institutionalized racism, but not quite what’s been on my mind.

 No, I’ve been pondering earthquakes as a way to think about narrative shift and how the current COVID-19 pandemic and protests against police violence have opened up opportunities to upend unhelpful narratives that have long stymied social change work in the U.S.

-As communicators, we operate amidst narratives so entrenched they are hard to see — until, like the earth beneath our feet, they shift.
+We operate amidst narratives so entrenched they are hard to see — until, like the earth beneath our feet, they shift.
 Narratives like the power of the individual and importance of individual responsibility in determining one’s success in life — or the parallel belief that poverty is a sign of individual weakness, not systemic injustice.
 The notion that the private sector is more efficient and effective, and government means bureaucracy and waste.
-The idea that the pollution in our cities is inevitable–the price of progress and a modern economy.
+The idea that all people are treated equally, that police are essential to community safety, and cops are local heroes.

 The pandemic and mass protests against the murder of George Floyd, Breonna Taylor, Ahmaud Arbery, and so many others are giving these entrenched ways of seeing the world a violent shake.
-And as a result, we’re all seeing things a little differently–for now.
+And as a result, we’re all seeing things a little differently.

-Just like that, we’re all very aware that our lives are truly interdependent.
+Just like that, we’re more aware that our lives are truly interdependent.
 The behaviors and actions of people in our own communities and around the globe can have profound impacts on our lives and the health and safety of the people we most care about.

-All of a sudden, facts, science, and expertise matter.
+All of a sudden, facts, science, and expertise matter a lot more too.
 We understand the importance of trained health professionals and seek out their guidance to keep our families and communities safe.

-Over the next weeks and months, we have an opportunity to ensure that when things do settle, we are telling different stories about the world: about our interdependence.
+Over the next weeks and months, we have an opportunity to ensure that as we reach the next solid state, we are telling different stories about the world.
+About our interreliance.
 About the importance of science and expertise and the role of government in keeping us safe.
 About our ability to do great things in the face of great challenges.
 About white supremacy and the myriad ways our current systems and institutions undermine the health, wealth, and wellbeing of Black people and communities of color — and the things we can do together to create an America that lives up to its promise.